Thanks to the support and advice of the Los Angeles Tenant Union.

 Violations of Accessibility: Neighbors with disabilities have been deprived of their mobility and autonomy within the building, in clear defiance of the Americans with Disabilities Act (ADA) and the Fair Housing Act.

-Unsanitary and Hazardous Conditions: Chronic pest infestations (rats, cockroaches, termites), standing water, and the negligent handling of industrial materials like tar have severely compromised public health.
+Unsanitary and Hazardous Conditions: Chronic pest infestations (rats, cockroaches, termites), standing water, and negligent handling of industrial materials, such as tar, have severely compromised public health.

-Lack of Security: Rampant vandalism and vehicle thefts within the premises demonstrate a total abandonment of the landlord’s obligation to provide a safe environment.
+Lack of Security: Rampant vandalism and vehicle thefts on the premises demonstrate the landlord's total abandonment of its obligation to provide a safe environment.

 Harassment and Repression: We have been victims of illegal entries into our apartments and harassment tactics by management, designed to instill fear and silence community organizing.